 Published in Nature Physics:

 Visualizing nodal heavy fermion superconductivity, Brian B. Zhou, Shashank Misra, Eduardo H. da Silva Neto, Pegor Aynajian, Ryan E. Baumbach, J. D. Thompson, Eric D. Bauer, and Ali Yazdani, Nature Physics 9, 474 (2013).
-(Letter)
+(Article)